 Question 3.
 How common are autoimmune diseases?

-On average, autoimmune diseases strike three times more women than men.
-Certain ones have an even higher female:male ratio.
-Autoimmune diseases are one of the top 10 leading causes of death among women age 65 and under2 and represent the fourth-largest cause of disability among women in the United States.3 Women’s enhanced immune system increases resistance to infection, but also puts them at greater risk of developing autoimmune disease than men.
+On average, autoimmune diseases strike 3 times more women than men2.
+Certain autoimmune diseases have an even higher female:male ratio.
+Autoimmune diseases are one of the top 10 leading causes of death among women aged 65 and under2 and represent the fourth-largest cause of disability among women in the United States.3

 Autoimmune disease commonly occurs in multiple members of a family, indicating a genetic predisposition.
-Family members are affected by various autoimmune disorders rather than one specific disorder.
+Family members are often affected by various autoimmune disorders rather than a single specific disorder.

 Question 4.
 What is the first test to be considered for a patient suspected of having an autoimmune disease?